 IUCN, International Union for Conservation of Nature, is a membership Union uniquely composed of both government and civil society organizations.
 It provides public, private and non-governmental organizations with the knowledge and tools that enable human progress, economic development and nature conservation to take place together.
-Created in 1948, IUCN has evolved into the world's largest and most diverse environmental network.
+Created in 1948, IUCN has evolved into the world?s largest and most diverse environmental network.
 It harnesses the experience, resources and reach of its 1,300 Member organizations and the input of 15,000 experts.
 IUCN is the global authority on the status of the natural world and the measures needed to safeguard it.
-IUCN experts are organized into six commissions dedicated to species survival, environmental law communication.
+IUCN is a GEF agency and a member of the GEF LME community including IW:LEARN.